 FOR APPOINTMENTS, CALL (314) 286-2635 FROM 8 A.M.
 TO 4:30 P.M.
 (CST) MONDAY - FRIDAY

-John Atkinson, MD, is acting chief of the Division of Rheumatology.
+John Atkinson, MD, is chief of the division of Rheumatology.
 Twelve faculty are in the clinical practice -- all of whom are board certified.
 Nine faculty are involved in basic science research and three perform clinical research.

 Our physicians include a number of national and regional experts in a program nationally recognized as a leader in advancing the understanding and treatment of rheumatologic disorders.
 The Division houses one of the top programs in the country for educating future healthcare providers, educators and researchers.